john-mai-2605/CS492-Auto-Summarization/README.md

   - Attention: Bahdanau Attention
   - Tensorflow 2, Python 3
 ## Model: seq2seq with attention + embedding
-  - Word embedding: pretrained embedding (or you can turn back to embedding layer)
+  - Word embedding: pretrained embedding
   - Encoder: Unidirectional (the code creates bidirectional but only use forward states) RNNs with LSTM cells
   - Decoder: Unidirectional RNNs with LSTM cells, use beam code decoding in testing
   - Attention: Bahdanau Attention